 (unlike other polymerases) and can withstand the heat used to denature the DNA.
 This enzyme catalyzes the reaction that will build the new DNA strands.

-5. A buffer that creates optimal conditions for the reaction.
+5. A buffer that contains cofactors necessary for the taq polymerase reaction.

 There are three phases in PCR: